aj9011/Car-Speed-Prediction/README.md

 [Video feature extraction repository](https://github.com/kenshohara/3D-ResNets-PyTorch)

-This 3D model is for video classification, then we modified it to apply it on speed regression as well as speed dataset (Comma2k19)
+This 3D model is for video classification, then we modified it to apply it on speed regression as well as speed dataset

-[Comma2k19 Dataset repository](https://github.com/commaai/comma2k19)
+3DCNN result base on blackbox data which we collect by ourselves [Comma2k19 Dataset repository](https://github.com/commaai/comma2k19)

 # Installation